-The UA Border Appendix is and the UA CWS Appendix are intended to be annexed to an EFET General Agreement governed by English or German law.
-The UA Border Appendix provides and the UA CWS Appendix provide the framework to enable the Parties to any UA-EU Border Transaction-and CWS Transaction respectively.
+The UA Border Appendix and the UA CWS Appendix are intended to be annexed to an EFET General Agreement governed by English or German law.
+The UA Border Appendix and the UA CWS Appendix provide the framework to enable the Parties to any UA-EU Border Transaction and CWS Transaction respectively.

-Trading Please note that trading in Ukraine itself at the VTP, or storage point (save for the trade in customs warehousethe CWS), can only be performed by two companies incorporated in Ukraine under a contract governed by Ukrainian law.
+Please note that trading in Ukraine at the VTP, or storage point (save for the trade in the CWS), can only be performed by two companies incorporated in Ukraine under a contract governed by Ukrainian law.
 Ukrainian companies have no freedom to choose the law governing the contract.
-Consequently, the UA Trading Appendix is intended exclusively to be annexed to an EFET General Agreement governed by Ukrainian law.